AdobeDocs/media-analytics.en/help/reporting/dimensions/ad-pod.md

 ## How this dimension is populated

-The ad pod ID is generated automatically by the SDK when `media.adBreakStart` fires.
+The ad pod ID is generated automatically by the SDK when an [ad break start](/help/implementation/events/ads/ad-break-start.md) event fires.
 Direct API implementations construct it from the break index and start time, or supply a custom pod ID.

 | Reporting system | Source |
 | --- | --- |